tydeno/Ploto/README.md

 |ChiaOut 2 | D:\ | SATA HDD | 465 GB

 So my denominators for my TempDrives its "plot" and for my destination drives its "out".
+This means that all my drives, that have "out" in their name (name of volume of logical disk) will be used as "OutDrives" (-d).
+And all drives that have "plot" in their name will be used as tempdrives (-t).

+IMPORTANT: Ploto Assumes you Plot in the root of your Drives and that the Drives are dedicated to plotting.
+So make sure you do that aswell.
+It may work when the drives contains other data but, but Ploto was designed for empty, plot-only drives.
+EDIT: I noticed I have a folder in my Q:\ drive with some data.
+So it seems to work.

 ### About -2 drives
 Ploto now supports -2 drives.
 You define them just like plot and tempdrives.
 On each Job Ploto checks if a -2 drive is plottable.
 If yes, it spawns the job using that -2 drive.
 If not, it spawns the job without the drive.